 Selected by the Spanish national television network for international diffusion of this art form.

 Seville is the birthplace of flamenco.
 You can enjoy this art at El Palacio Andaluz, the most emblematic flamenco tablao in the city.
 What do we offer?
 A unique show, full of passion, boldness and rhythm, strength and talent.

 Live singing, dancing and guitar playing.
 Pure emotion on the stage with a show that presents the distinct flamenco styles and includes a traditional flamenco adaptation of Bizet’s opera ‘Carmen’.

 this show was

-An hour and a half performance that bears the signature of Emilio Ramírez, ‘El Duende’, principal dancer, choreographer and artistic director of this show full of feeling and passion.
+An hour and a half performance that bears the signature of Emilio Ramírez, ‘El Duende’, the lead male dancer, choreographer and artistic director of this show that is full of passion and emotion.

 The lights are turned on and the artists enter the tablao to the rhythm of alegrías.
 The dancers appear in their spectacular batas de cola.
 Moving them requires a refined technique, a skill that our artists possess, as they demonstrate on the tablao.

 Displaying an unmistakable style and unparalleled talent, they add to the movement of the bata de cola, the fan and castanets, while the dancers complete the staging with their particular heels and movements.